OctopusDeploy/blog/blog/2020-12/infrastructure-development-in-azure-with-octopus-deploy-and-pulumi-part-1/index.md

 ### Creating a Pulumi Project

-After you have signed in, you need to create a new Project:
+After you have signed in, you need to create a new project:

-1. Click the blue **+ NEW PROJECT** button.
+1. Click **+ NEW PROJECT**.

     After you create a new project, you'll see there are a few options.